PUREfit

 Know Why You Gained Weight: It May Stop Your from Regaining It

-1. Logistics or too much to do and too little time to do it.
+Know Why You Gained Weight: It May Stop Your from Regaining It1.
+Logistics or too much to do and too little time to do it.
 Sometimes the problems caused by impossible schedules seem insurmountable and affect everything from the ability to shop for food to getting too little sleep.
 Often the dieter’s life has to be brought under control before the eating can be controlled.
 With either family or professional help (like a life coach), this usually can be accomplished.
 One client who used to overeat when she came home from work and found the beds unmade and dirty breakfast dishes in the sink solved her problems by making her kids get up earlier and doing chores before school.

-3. Family and social problems may influence everything from menu planning to emotional well being.
+2. Work schedules, business travel and meals, toxic supervisors and fear of unemployment.
+Some work situations place almost unlimited obstacles in front of the dieter, especially when personal relationships are involved.
+And these days, the option of leaving a virulent workplace is difficult.
+Recognizing how work stress is affecting eating is an important first step.
+The dieter should seek out help, either from the weight-loss counselor or someone trained to deal with worksite problems, to develop strategies to deal with the problems.
+However, sometimes a job change is really necessary, as in the case of a client who worked as a pastry chef.3.
+Family and social problems may influence everything from menu planning to emotional well being.
 Neither the dieter nor the diet counselor can hope to solve chronic problems that may have led to years of overeating.
 Recognizing them and seeking help (whether from a dating service, divorce lawyer or therapist) will increase your chance of not gaining weight after the diet is over.
 If the problems are particularly difficult to handle, it may even be wise for the dieter to consider putting weight-loss efforts on hold to concentrate on resolving the issues that caused the weight gain.
 Temporarily stopping the diet may also be necessary when financial, medical or family crises arise.
 Seeing how your eating changes when a crisis arises is helpful in preventing overeating after the diet is over and another crisis occurs.

+4. Sabotage by not-well meaning friends, family, co-workers and casual acquaintances.
 Especially those who have not managed to lose weight may regard a successful dieter as a weight-gaining time bomb.
 Often subtle and not so subtle methods will be used to make the dieter overeat, such as asking the dieter if she has been very sick recently or mentioning that a particularly caloric dish won’t hurt her.
 Self-sabotage is also common, especially if the successful dieter is now complimented on his or her appearance.
 Many clients have told me that they both enjoy and resent the attention they receive when they have lost a lot of weight.
 A college student made herself gain about 75 pounds after losing that amount because guys who had ignored her the year before when she was fat asked her out on dates.

 To Read the rest of the article click on link below: